AndrewWPhillips/eggql/README.md

 The "pros" for **eggql** are, I believe, that  it is simple to use (though I may be biased due to my familiarity with it) and complete (except for subscriptions that currently have high priority), and allows you to write robust GraphQL servers due to support for `context.Context` parameters and `error` return values.
 I have also found it surprisingly performant.

 The latest (and possibly improved) version of the code of the Star Wars example is available on GitHub at [Star Wars example](https://github.com/AndrewWPhillips/eggql/tree/main/example/starwars).
-This includes more data (characters etc) and more queries and fields but is still less than 200 lines of code.
+This includes more data (characters etc.) and more queries and fields but is still less than 200 lines of code.